HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 Applies to Providers and Payers as the referral requester, and patient is assessed by a provider and referred to a CP.
 CP refers to a CBO to deliver the service.

 This section differs from the previous in that the interactions between the CP and CBO follow the Direct Light paradigm.
 The CBO will do a push to the CP.
-That is, CBOs without their own FHIR server will modify tasks directly on the CP FHIR server.
+That is, CBOs without their own FHIR server will modify tasks directly on the CP's FHIR server.

 #### Actors